Why Participate in Students@Work

 Step 10: In “Files,” if you have an agenda or presentation to share with the schools, you may add it here in this section.
 This can be added now or closer to the Students@Work program date.
 Consider including attachments that could help streamline the administrative elements of the program.
 For example, if the event is on-site, is there parking, registration, or dress code information in which the teachers should be aware?
 You could also attach information on your company that you would like students to see or read ahead of time.

-Step 13: Review this section” allows you to review your Students@Work details and either save as a draft or publish now.
+Step 13: Review” allows you to review your Students@Work details and either save as a draft or publish now.

 • Submitted resource/program forms are searchable to educators and can be added to their request box.
 Once they select your program, they will be able to message with you directly about timing and other details.